Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 ## Wireframing: ##
 ---
-For wireframing I used Pencil Prototyping (LINK).
+For wireframing I used [Pencil Prototyping](https://pencil.evolus.vn/).
 This produced some very basis mock ups, used to get an overall 'feel' for what would go where and how things would look on different screensizes.

 <p>View my wireframes <a href="https://github.com/byIlsa/Aloy-from-outcast-to-heroin/tree/master/wireframes">here.</a></p>